 Mawson West acquired the Kapulo mine from Anvil Mining in May 2010.
 It owns 90% of the project.
 The remaining 10% is held by the Dikulushi-Kapulo Community Foundation Non-Profit Organisation.

-Construction will begin in the third quarter of 2011 and carried out for a 17 month period.
-Mining will begin by the third quarter of 2012.
+Construction began in the third quarter of 2011 and carried out for a 17-month period.
+Mining began in the third quarter of 2012.

-The project will require a capital expenditure of $90m that will be funded entirely by Mawson West.
+The project incurred a capital expenditure of $90m that was funded entirely by Mawson West.

 Copper reserves at Kapulo mine

-The proven and probable reserves, estimated only for the open cut part of the Shaba deposit, amount to 3.6 million tons (mt) graded at 3.6% Cu and 128,000t in-situ Cu.
+The proven and probable reserves, estimated only for the open cut part of the Shaba deposit, amount to 3.6 million tonnes (Mt) graded at 3.6% Cu and 128,000t in-situ Cu.